MicrochipTech/fpga-hls-examples/Training1/readme.md

 loop iteration for the instructions in the row starting (from Iteration 0).
 For function pipelines, Iteration 0 corresponds to the first input.

-If you hold you mouse over an instruction you will see more details about the operation type.
+If you hold your mouse over an instruction you will see more details about the operation type.

 <p align="center"><img src=".//media/image49.png" /></br>Figure 15: SmartHLS Schedule Viewer: Pipeline Viewer</p></br>